AMC AMX III: Autocostruzioni S.D. (Diomante)

-According to one source, AMC initially commissioned the Turin coachbuilder Coggiola to build the prototypes.
-Coggiola began work on the first AMX/3 in late autumn 1968, but did not finish it.
-For unknown reasons, prototype construction was transferred at the turn of 1968/69 to the newly founded company Autofficina Salvatore Diomante, which was renamed Autocostruzioni S.D. shortly afterwards.
+AMC initially commissioned the Turin coachbuilder Coggiola to build the prototypes.
+Coggiola began work on the first AMX/3 in late autumn of 1968, but did not finish it.
+For unknown reasons, prototype construction was transferred at the turn of 1968/69 to the newly founded company Autofficina Salvatore Diomante, renamed Autocostruzioni S.D.
 The firm is also commonly known as Diomante.
-Its founder Salvatore Diomante had been plant manager at Automobili Bizzarini until 1968.
+Its founder, Salvatore Diomante, had been plant manager at Automobili Bizzarini until 1968.
 Diomante was first based at the previous Bizzarrini plant in Livorno.
-It was here - possibly on the basis of Coggiola's preliminary work - that the first prototype of the AMX/3 was built in the spring of 1969.
+It was here - possibly based on Coggiola's preliminary work - that the first prototype of the AMX/3 was built in the spring of 1969.
 Diomante later moved operations to Moncalieri near Turin; all the remaining AMX/3s were built there.

 BMW

 Test drives and the revision of the chassis were eventually commissioned to BMW, where the project was given the development code E18.
 BMW undertook test drives with the first prototype starting in June 1969 and found significant deficiencies.
-Thus, the chassis proved to be clearly too weakly designed so that it deformed equally under strong acceleration and strong deceleration.
-In addition, the straight-line running was poor and the cooling of the engine was not sufficient.
-Bizzarrini revised the chassis, and the cooling system was also modified.
-The second prototype, which was probably delivered to BMW in late summer 1969, was significantly improved in the opinion of the testers.
+The chassis proved to be too weakly designed so that it deformed equally under strong acceleration and strong deceleration.
+In addition, the straight-line running was poor, and the engine's cooling was insufficient.
+Bizzarrini revised the chassis, and the cooling system was modified as well.
+The second prototype, which was probably delivered to BMW in late summer of 1969, was significantly improved in the testers' opinion.
 BMW's involvement ended in January 1970 after AMC stopped funding the test program.

-Unlike Italdesign's involvement, BMW's participation in the development of the AMX/3 was already explicitly thematised in the contemporary Italian and English-language press.
+Unlike Italdesign's involvement, BMW's participation in the development of the AMX/3 was already discussed in the contemporary Italian and English-language press.

 Technical description

 Chassis and suspension

-The AMX/3 has a semi-monocoque with a central centre beam and box sills.
-This distinguishes it from Giotto Bizzarrini's earlier designs, many of which have a tube frame.
+The AMX/3 has a semi-monocoque with a central center beam and box sills.
+This distinguishes the car from Giotto Bizzarrini's earlier designs, many of which have a tube frame.
 All wheels have independent suspension on double wishbones.
-The rear lower wishbones are trapezoidal, and the wheel carriers (stub axle and hub plate) are cast from aluminium.
+The rear lower wishbones are trapezoidal, and the wheel carriers (stub axle and hub plate) are cast from aluminum.
 Each wheel has coil springs and telescopic shock absorbers; the rear tires each have dual coil-over shocks.
-The shock absorbers were built by the Dutch manufacturer Koni according to Bizzarrini's specifications.
-The brake system with four disc brakes came from Girling according to Bizzarrini's original conception, but was replaced by one from ATE after the first tests at BMW in the summer of 1969.
+The shock absorbers were built by the Dutch manufacturer Koni.
+The brake system with four disc brakes came from Girling.
+They were replaced by a system from Alfred Teves (ATE) after the first tests at BMW in the summer of 1969.
 The weight distribution is 43:57.
 The front tires are specified as 205/70 VR 15, and the rear tires as 225/70 VR 15.